-Content Sheet 10-2: Proficiency Testing
+10-2: Proficiency testing

+Definitions

-Definitions Proficiency testing, or PT, has been in use by laboratories for many years.
+Proficiency testing, or PT, has been in use by laboratories for many years.
 It is the most commonly employed type of EQA, as it is able to address many laboratory methods.
-Proficiency testing is available for most of the commonly performed laboratory tests, and covers a range of chemistry, haematology, microbiology, and immunology testing.
-Most laboratorians are familiar with the proficiency testing process, and many laboratories employ some kind of proficiency testing.
+PT is available for most of the commonly performed laboratory tests, and covers a range of chemistry, haematology, microbiology and immunology testing.
+Most laboratorians are familiar with the PT process, and many laboratories employ some kind of PT.